Symbian9/qmapshack-doc-wiki/DocGisTemplates.md

 ![Template Dialog](images/DocGisTemplates/TemplateDialog.png "Template Dialog")

-Now you can select and edit what every you want.
+Now you can select and edit what ever you want.
 Use the preview button to get an idea what the final text will look like.
 If you are done leave with "ok".

 ![Filled Text Edit](images/DocGisTemplates/TextEditFilled.png "Filled Text Edit")